FrankPfattheicher/Stonehenge4/docs/ReusableComponents.md

 </div>
 ```

-The corresponding view model property is of type of the component.
+The corresponding view model property is of the type of the component.

 ``` csharp
 public ComputerInfo Info { get; private set; } = new();